Former Dallas Congresswoman Eddie Bernice Johnson dies at 88

 Johnson was a legislative pioneer in Texas and Washington, DC.

-She was the first nurse to be elected not only to Congress, but also the Texas House in 1972 and Texas Senate in 1986.
+She was the first nurse to be elected not only to Congress but also to the Texas House in 1972 and Texas Senate in 1986.

 In an interview before last year's ceremony, she looked back on her career.
 "I want to tell you something, I am proud of my record.
 I am proud of the things I've been able to help our entire area and our entire state achieve."